Skip to main content

 10. You will then be redirected back to the Salesforce setup page in C1, where you’ll see an authorization message.

-If you chose Username and password:
+If you chose Username and password (deprecated):

 1. Enter your Salesforce username and password in the top two fields.